More arrests are possible, sheriff says

 “After inspection of the ride, we determined that it had been tampered with and critical safety devices were compromised,” Harrison said.

 Witnesses said the ride had stopped Thursday night and people were getting off when it restarted, resulting in five injuries.

-By Saturday, three of those hurt were still hospitalized at WakeMed Hospital in Raleigh, while two others had been released.
+CNN affiliate WRAL reported that three of those hurt were still hospitalized at WakeMed Hospital in Raleigh as of Sunday.
+The two victims have been released.

-Another ride operator was among the injured, though it wasn't clear whether he was among those still in the hospital this weekend.
+A ride attendant – not Tutterrow – was among the injured, though it wasn’t clear whether he was among those still in the hospital this weekend.
 The victims included family members between the ages of 14 and 39.